Physical and Neurological Impairment (PNI) Service

 Who the service provides for

-The team support children and young people at school who have a physical or neurological need which means they must have additional ongoing support and equipment.
+Children and young people who have a physical or neurological need which means they must have additional ongoing support and equipment.

 How the service is accessed